top of page

 DeBary Hall in the 1890’s (Florida Memory Image Number N044348)

-In its day this grand estate had some of the most modern amenities along the St. Johns River.
-The extravagant 8,000 square foot home included an elevator, running water, wall-fed electricity and a wired call system.
+Drawing of DeBary Hall, 1885 — Florida Memory Image Number RC10551 In its day, this grand estate had some of the most modern amenities on the St. Johns.
+The 8,000 square-foot, lavish home had an elevator, running water, and a wired call system.
 It also boasted a lightning protection system that covered the roof.

-In addition to planting oranges de Bary built a packing house and invested in a steamboat line.
+In addition to planting oranges, de Bary built a packing house and invested in a steamboat line.
 The successful DeBary Merchants Line ran steamboats from Jacksonville to Enterprise.
-At the height of its success de Bary had 13 ships making runs along the river.
+At the height of its success, de Bary had 13 ships making runs along the river.

 Post card showing the Fredrick DeBary Steamship on the St. Johns